cpinitiative/usaco-guide/content/3_Gold/1_Gold_DP.md

 ---

 <div class="syllabus-only">
-  Description: An introduction into Dynamic Programming concepts needed (and not-so-needed but still useful) for USACO gold.
+  An introduction into Dynamic Programming concepts needed (and not-so-needed but still useful) for USACO gold.
 </div>

 <!-- END DESCRIPTION -->